RavensbourneWebMedia/Dynamic-Web/README.md

-During this project you will learn how to mash up Web technologies to make tools (aka *apps*) that everyone can use.
+During this course you will learn how to mash up Web technologies to make tools (aka *apps*) that everyone can use.

 In particular, you will